 Salt-Baked Chicken

-Whole chicken wrapped in lotus paper or sand paper, buried in 3kg of hot rock salt, slow-cooked until the meat is moist and the skin yellow-tight.
+Whole chicken wrapped in unoiled coarse paper (cao zhi / sha zhi, traditionally white bamboo paper), buried in 3kg of hot rock salt, slow-cooked until the meat is moist and the skin yellow-tight.

 Hakka invention from the salt-mining regions of eastern Guangdong (Dongjiang area) — Hakka people were salt traders, and burying a chicken in salt was both flavor technique and preservation.
 Codified in 19th-century Dongjiang and now found in every Cantonese-Hakka restaurant.
 The Heyuan and Meizhou districts of Guangdong still claim the most authentic version.
 Modern shortcuts (oven-baking with a salt rub instead of true salt-burying) miss the point.

-Salt has a low specific-heat capacity but conducts heat evenly — when 3kg of rock salt is heated to 250°C, it becomes a thermal mass that surrounds the chicken in steady radiant heat from all sides simultaneously.
+Salt has a low specific-heat capacity but conducts heat evenly — when the coarse salt is heated until it crackles (sources cite an optimal salt-baking temperature of roughly 170°C), it becomes a thermal mass that surrounds the chicken in steady radiant heat from all sides simultaneously.
 No spot is hotter or cooler than another, so the meat cooks uniformly without the surface drying out.
 The sand paper wrap is also load-bearing: it traps steam released by the meat, so the chicken effectively braises inside its own juices while baking.
 Without the wrap, it would dry out.

 On the Palate